F minor chord for guitar in both basic form and as barre chords.

 Fm - Cm - Bbm - Fm

-The primary chords that sound good to combine with Fm in chord progressions are: Ab, Bbm, Cm, Db, Eb.
+The primary chords to combine with Fm in chord progressions are: Ab, Bbm, Cm, Db, Eb.

 Chords that are likely to follow F minor in progressions: